Istionia/featherpause/FeatherPause/BATTLEPLAN.md

 ### Prompt 18: Subscription and Payment Processing

 ```
-For the FeatherPause app, implement the subscription system using Gluestack UI v2 components with Stripe and RevenueCat for the $6.99/month subscription-only model.
+For the FeatherPause app, implement the subscription system using Gluestack UI v2 components with Paddle and RevenueCat for the $6.99/month subscription-only model.

 Requirements:
-1. Set up Stripe integration:
+1. Set up Paddle integration:
-   - Create Stripe client configuration
+   - Create Paddle client configuration
    - Implement secure API key handling
-   - Build payment processing service
+   - Build subscription processing service
    - Create webhook handling for events

 2. Implement RevenueCat for subscription management: